byu-cs324/byu-cs324/01c-hw-strings-io-env/README.md

      or why not?
 (Hint: See the RETURN VALUE section in the man page for `read(2)`.)

-Let's continue reading from `text.txt` using the open file descriptor.
+Let's continue reading from `test.txt` using the open file descriptor.
 Use the `read()` system call to read up to 4 bytes from `fd2` (not `fd1`!).
 Instead of using `buf` as the starting point at which the read data should be copied, use the offset into `buf` corresponding to the total bytes read.
 The two ways to do that are:

  - `buf + totread`; or
  - `&buf[totread]`

 Save the return value as `numread`.
 Add the value of `numread` to `totread`.
 Then print the values of `numread` and `totread`, each on its own line.
 Finally, call `memprint()` on `buf` using `BUFSIZE` as length, and showing each